orb-lang/espalier/doc/md/peg/metis.md

 #### Q\.failsucceeds

-A rule which succeeds by failing, aka `not`, we use this in rule constraints\.
+A rule which succeeds by failing, aka `not`\.

+There is a reason to have a category of one, which is that this condition propagates beyond its definition during rule constraint\.

 ```lua
 Q.failsucceeds = Set {'not'}